 - Forfaiting sets the exporter free from the risk of non-payment by the importer.
 It becomes the bank’s (forefaiter’s) headache to collect the payments.
 The exporting firm can concentrate its energies on growing the business rather than chasing dues.

 - Forfaiting also shields the exporter from the adverse risk arising due to foreign exchange rate fluctuations.
 This risk arises when the deal is signed in the domestic currency of the importer.
 So, no matter what the prevailing foreign exchange rate of the importer’s domestic currency is, he will pay the exact amount only.
 Now, if the importer’s currency depreciates, the same amount will convert to a lesser sum in the exporter’s currency.
 This can possibly result in losses for the exporter.
 But forfaiting absolves the exporter from this risk.

 - Forfaiting makes for an easy source of funds for exporters.
 Payments involved in cross-border transactions are usually large, and goods are generally sold on credit terms.
-So, a new firm entering the exporting business may not have the quantum of funds to sustain their business.
-Forfaiting on the other hand provides such businesses with financial support to continue their business.
+So, a new firm entering the exporting business may not have the quantum of funds to sustain its business.
+Forfaiting, on the other hand, provides such businesses with financial support to continue their business.

 - Forfaiting helps exporters to offer longer credit terms to their foreign customers.
 This helps the exporter to get more and more customers on board while maintaining a steady flow of funds.
 The profits made by selling to an additional customer because of longer credit terms can largely compensate for the discounting charges.

-- Another limitation arises from the fact that forfaiters typically chose to finance only those projects which come from major developed economies.
-They do so to save themselves of the risk of non-availability of foreign exchange with the developing countries.
-Additionally, only those currencies are taken into forfaiting which have high international liquidity.
+- Another limitation arises from the fact that forfaiters typically choose to finance only those projects which come from major developed economies.
+They do so to save themselves from the risk of non-availability of foreign exchange with the developing countries.
+Additionally, only those currencies are taken into forfaiting, with high international liquidity.
 These factors limit the exporters ability to enjoy the services of such institutions.